palantir/tslint/README.md

   * `"parameters"` checks alignment of function parameters.
   * `"arguments"` checks alignment of function call arguments.
   * `"statements"` checks alignment of statements.
 * `ban` bans the use of specific functions.
 Options are `["object", "function"]` pairs that ban the use of `object.function()`.
-An optional 3rd parameter may be passed in (`["object", "function", "Use 'object.otherFunc' instead."]`) to offer an explanation as to why the function has been banned or to offer an alternative.
+An optional 3rd parameter may be provided (`["object", "function", "Use 'object.otherFunc' instead."]`) to offer an explanation as to why the function has been banned or to offer an alternative.
 * `class-name` enforces PascalCased class and interface names.
 * `comment-format` enforces rules for single-line comments.
 Rule options:
     * `"check-space"` enforces the rule that all single-line comments must begin with a space, as in `// comment`